Angwa Sandstone

+Description

 Stratigraphy

 The Angwa Sandstone is the lowest formation in the Upper Karoo Group of the Karoo Supergroup, underlying the Pebbly Arkose Formation and overlying the Lower Karoo Group.
 The formation is divided into two members: the Alternations Member and the Massive Sandstone (Chirambakadoma) Member.

 The Angwa Sandstone has been correlated to the Molteno Formation of the Great Karoo Basin, South Africa, and to the Escarpment Grit of the Mid-Zambezi Basin.